Agros, Cyprus: Traditional sweets

+The area is also popular for its traditional sweets.
+The most common are sweets made of syrup, with 40 to 50 variations, including walnut, melon, and grape sweets.

-In the village, one can find some more traditional Cypriot desserts, like mahallebi and loukoumades.
-The former one, is usually prepared during summer and it is served cold.
-The latter is a deep fried dough, soaked in syrup.
-While these pastry products can be found in many places in Cyprus, the traditional Agros recipe demands to be flavored with local rosewater.
+The village also produces other traditional Cypriot sweets such as mahallebi and loukoumades.
+The former one is usually prepared during summer and served cold.
+The latter is a deep fried dough soaked in syrup.
+While these pastry products are ubiquitous in Cyprus, the traditional Agros recipe is flavored with rosewater.